tianocore-docs/edk2-BuildSpecification/8_pre-build_autogen_stage/87_generated_asbuilt_inf_files.md

 ### 8.7.14 [UserExtensions] Section

-The build tools must copy all of the source INF's `[UserExtensions]` sections into the generated INF.
+Any `[UserExtensions]` sections that are present in the source INF with a UserId of "TianoCore" will be copied into the generated INF. `[UserExtensions]` sections with other UserId values will not be copied to the generated INF.
 The EDK II build tools will ignore these sections, however other vendors may provide tools that have a priori knowledge of how to process these sections.